Holyhead-Harpies/cli-sprint2-jw/README.md

  can delete a Product from that list.
  8. **Update an Order**  -  On an active Customer the User selects to update a Product.
 The User is given a list of all the Customer's products and when selected is given the option in a submenu to update Title, Description, Price, Quantity.
+ 9. **Product Popularity** - The User can see the three most popular products in the system.

 ## Contributors